 - The digital version will be sent to you immediately.

-There are two versions of the handbook: one for autosomal dominant polycystic kidney disease (ADPKD) and one for autosomal recessive polycystic kidney disease (ARPKD).
+There are three versions of the handbook: one for autosomal dominant polycystic kidney disease (ADPKD), which is also available in Spanish, and one for autosomal recessive polycystic kidney disease (ARPKD).

 ADPKD Patient Handbook